wavefrontHQ/docs/pages/doc/integrations_tas_alerts.md

   4. Contact VMware Tanzu Support.
 3. As a last resort, if you cannot wait for VMware Tanzu Support, it sometimes helps to recreate the Diego Cell by running bosh recreate.
 For information about the bosh recreate command syntax, see Deployments in Commands in the BOSH documentation.
 Warning: Recreating a Diego Cell destroys its logs.
 To enable a root cause analysis of the Diego Cell’s problem, save out its logs before running `bosh recreate`.

-## TAS Gorouter 502 Bad Gateway

-The number of bad gateways, or 502 responses, from the Gorouter itself, emitted per Gorouter instance.
-The Gorouter emits a 502 bad gateway error when it has a route in the routing table and, in attempting to make a connection to the back end, finds that the back end does not exist.

-Use: Indicates that route tables might be stale.
-Stale routing tables suggest an issue in the route register management plane, which indicates that something has likely changed with the locations of the containers.
-Always investigate unexpected increases in this metric.

-Actions: Check the Gorouter and Route Emitter logs to see if they are experiencing issues when connecting to NATS.
-Check the BOSH logs to see if the NATS, Gorouter, or Route Emitter VMs are failing.
-Look broadly at the health of all VMs, particularly Diego-related VMs.
-If problems persist, pull Gorouter and Route Emitter logs and contact VMware Tanzu Support to say there has been an unusual increase in Gorouter bad gateway responses.
-* First inspect logs for network issues and indications of misbehaving backends.
-* If it appears that the Gorouter needs to scale due to ongoing traffic congestion, do not scale on the latency metric alone.
-You should also look at the CPU utilization of the Gorouter VMs and keep it within a maximum 60-70% range.
-* Resolve high utilization by scaling the Gorouter.

 ## TAS Gorouter File Descriptor

 Number of file descriptors currently used by the Gorouter job.
 Indicates an impending issue with the Gorouter.
 Without proper mitigation, it is possible for an unresponsive app to eventually exhaust available Gorouter file descriptors and cause route starvation for other apps running on TAS.
 Under heavy load, this unmitigated situation can also result in the Gorouter losing its connection to NATS and all routes being pruned.